A2-ai/ghqc/README.md

 ```

 This starts the ghqc web UI as a supervised background process and opens it in
 your browser.
 Any previously running ghqc server is stopped first.
+The launched
+server URL is discovered at startup and stored for later status checks and
+reconnection, rather than assuming `localhost`.

 You can optionally specify a port or a custom configuration directory: